Updated June 2016

 Next, you have to decide where the private cloud will live.
 If you're reusing your own hardware, you can host it in your own data center or find a colocation facility.
 If you think you might move to a hybrid cloud architecture, consider a hosting facility adjacent to a public cloud.
 You should also build HA into your private cloud infrastructure by eliminating potential single points of failure.

 Design is just the first stage of the implementation process.
-You also need to monitor your workloads using such tools as Gaglia and Nagios.
+You also need to monitor your workloads using a tool such as Zabbix.
 And you have to automate your workloads, so that if you have a failure, you can invoke the recovery process and be back up quickly.
-Tools such as Chef, Puppet, and Fuel can be helpful with that task.
+Tools such as Chef, Puppet, and Docker can be helpful with that task.
 Make sure that you separate your management layer from the infrastructure — not doing so is equivalent to locking your keys inside your car.
 RightScale cloud management abstracts the underlying details of your cloud infrastructure, presents a consistent interface to all available resources, and makes it easier for you to switch cloud providers without learning a new management tool.